JavaScriptJacksn/opinionated-news-social-media/README.md

 - As an Admin I can manage posts so that I can remove posts that go against the site rules.
     - Through the admin panel using superuser login credentials, admins can remove and change the status of posts.
     - Admins can delete posts, polls and comments through the admin panel.
-- As a Site User and Admin I can create an account so that I can access the right level fo authentication and access to the sites functionality.
+- As a Site User and Admin I can create an account so that I can access the right level of authentication and access to the sites functionality.
     - Users can create and save an account credentials.
     - Admins can create and save superuser account credentials.
-    - Users's accounts cannot access any admin functionality.
+    - User's accounts cannot access any admin functionality.
     - Users cannot access any content that requires authentication without logging in first.
 - As a Site User I want to be able to vote and view polls, so I can gain a glance view of the general opinions on a question to better interact with other site users.
     - Users can view polls at the bottom of post's detailed view if the post has an attached poll.